Mike Salmon (racing driver): Le Mans 1962–68

 In 1965, Salmon competed at Le Mans in a Ferrari 250LM, entered by Maranello Concessionaires.
 Co-driven by Lucien Bianchi, the car retired after 99 laps.
 A Ferrari 250LM was also entered by Maranello Concessionaires in the Monza 1,000 km race.
 Co-driven by Innes Ireland, the car finished sixth.
-In domestic competition, Salmon competed regularly for Dawnay Racing in a Ferrari 250 GTO, with a best result of fourth in the Sussex Trophy at Goodwood.
+In domestic competition, Salmon competed regularly for Dawnay Racing in a Ferrari 250 GTO, with the best result of fourth in the Sussex Trophy at Goodwood.
 He also won a round of the British Touring Car Championship at Snetterton in a Ford Mustang.

 In 1966, Salmon began the year with a fourth place at the Brands Hatch 500 mile race alongside David Hobbs in a Ferrari 250 LM entered by David Piper.
 This was followed by a non-finish at the Spa 1000 km race in a Ferrari 365 P2, entered and co-driven by Piper and also in the Nürburgring 1,000 km in a Ford GT40 entered by Ronnie Hoare and co-driven by Ireland.
 At Le Mans, he was partnered by Hobbs in a Ferrari Dino 206 S entered by Maranello Concessionaires.
 However, the car retired after 14 laps.
-Domestically his best result was second with a GT40 at the Eagle Trophy at Brands Hatch in August.
+Domestically, his best result was second with a GT40 at the Eagle Trophy at Brands Hatch in August.

 In 1967, Salmon competed at Le Mans in a GT40 entered by J. W. Automotive alongside Brian Redman but the car retired after 20 laps.
 The car suffered fire damage after re-fuelling when the cap was not correctly replaced.
 Salmon had burns to his arms and face and did not compete again that season, the burns also leaving permanent scarring.
 Domestically he competed in a GT40 entered by either Dawnay Racing or Viscount Downe, with a best result of second in the Martini Trophy at Silverstone.

 Salmon returned to Le Mans in 1968 also with a GT40 co-driven by Eric Liddell and entered by Strathaven Ltd. The car failed to finish, completing 131 laps before retiring.
 Domestically, he raced the Strathaven GT40, mainly in endurance races and partnered by David Piper.
 However, a best finish of 11th at the Brands Hatch Six Hour race and a series of failures to finish meant that Salmon subsequently announced his retirement.